Copyright, Paramount Pictures

 I asked another viewer of the film what would have happened had Bobby lost this fight.
 Given that we both agreed that Bobby’s brother (or one of the other witnesses) would shoot his adversary at that point, the scene raises some interesting questions.
 What is at stake in this fight?
 Is it strictly a dramatic conceit, or does it reveal something about the characters and the audience?

-One way of looking at the fight is that vengeance is about the release of anger and that there is something more satisfying, more primal in physically assaulting the object of one’s anger rather than merely pulling a trigger.
+One way of looking at the fight is that vengeance is about the release of anger, and that there is something more satisfying, more primal in physically assaulting the object of one’s anger rather than merely pulling a trigger.

 Another explanation, however, is that there seems to be some sort of credibility at stake.
 Bobby needs to know, and the movie needs us to agree, that he is a better man than the murderer he murders.
 Better.
 Not just more powerful.
 Because there seems to be an almost mythic cultural need at the moment to insist that the source of one’s power comes from something other than merely having the most weapons.

-I was surprised (and pleased) that no one in the audience where I screened the film applauded when Bobby and his crew finally dispatched of the movie’s villain.
+I was surprised (and pleased) that no one in the audience where I screened the film applauded when Bobby and his crew finally dispatched the movie’s villain.
 Remember when a standard fare of action movies was the “sneer and cheer” dispatch of the villain as Bruce Willis, Mel Gibson, Sylvester Stallone, or Arnold Schwarzenegger finally turned the tables on whoever had been torturing or killing their loved ones and sent him to hell with a “yippee-kay-yeah”?

 We live in a different age now, one, perhaps, where audiences have grown weary of the toll that violence takes and suspicious that meeting violence with greater violence doesn’t end violence but only escalate it.